Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (a) The status and adjustment of the child; and

-(3) Information gathered by the department or by an Oregon licensed adoption agency during the preparation of the placement report may include information concerning the child’s social, medical and genetic history and the birth parent’s history as may be required by ORS 109.312 or 109.342.
+(3) Information gathered by the department or by an Oregon licensed adoption agency during the preparation of the placement report may include information concerning the childs social, medical and genetic history and the birth parents history as may be required by ORS 109.312 (Consent to adoption) or 109.342 (Medical history of child and biological parents required).
 [1993 c.717 §8]

-(3) Failure to comply with the terms of an agreement made under subsection (2) of this section is not grounds for setting aside an adoption judgment or revocation of a written consent to an adoption.
+(7) Failure to comply with the terms of an agreement made under this section is not grounds for setting aside an adoption judgment or revocation of a written consent to an adoption.

-(4)(a) An agreement made under subsection (2) of this section may be enforced by a civil action.
+(8)(a) An agreement made under this section may be enforced by a civil action.
 However, before a court may enter an order requiring compliance with the agreement, the court must find that the party seeking enforcement participated, or attempted to participate, in good faith in mediating the dispute giving rise to the action prior to filing the civil action.

 (A) The modification is agreed to by all parties to the original agreement; or

-Note: 109.305 (2) to (4) were enacted into law by the Legislative Assembly but were not added to or made a part of ORS chapter 109 or any series therein by legislative action.
+Note: 109.305 (Interpretation of adoption laws) (7) and (8) were enacted into law by the Legislative Assembly but were not added to or made a part of ORS chapter 109 or any series therein by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.

 (b) Continue the guardianship or legal custodial status of the child;